kalak-io/lineup/readme.md

 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules

 - Run `npm install my-component --save`
 - Put a script tag similar to this `<script type='module' src='node_modules/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+## Roadmap

+- [ ] Write the TypeScript interfaces
+- [ ] Create a dropdown to list available options of filter
+- [ ] Save combination to retrieve it after quit browser or page